Our Congregation

 Shabbat Evening Services

-Our services begin at 6:00 pm and will be held in our parking lot (weather permitting) or in our sanctuary.
+Our services begin at 6:00 pm in our sanctuary.
 Join us live, on Facebook (public), or via Zoom (members only) We use a prayer book created by our own members.

 Shabbat Morning Services